Qualifications

 Undergraduate teaching

 At Christ Church, I teach the two Prelims literature papers (‘Short Texts’ and ‘French Narrative Fiction’) which introduce first-year undergraduates to literary studies in French.
 For second- and final-year undergraduates, I teach 19th-, 20th-, and 21st-century French and Francophone topics and authors for Papers VIII and XI.
-I also providing teaching on French-English translation and French grammar.
+I also provide teaching on French-English translation and French grammar.

 Research interests